Rēzekne – Order Castle Rositten

 Architecture

-The plan of the castle depended on the terrain and the earlier wood and earth fortifications.
-Therefore, unlike most of the Teutonic castles, it was similar to an oval, within which the upper ward was separated in the western, highest part of the hill.
-From the east, the upper ward was protected by the economic ward, and the entire complex was surrounded by an irrigated moat over which a drawbridge was placed from the west.
-The connection of the upper ward with the eastern ward, which was not separated by any ditch, was characteristic.
+The castle was built on a hill, in the bend of the river flowing around it from the south.
+The plan of the castle depended on the terrain and the earlier wood and earth fortifications of the pagan stronghold.
+Therefore, unlike most Teutonic castles, it was similar to an oval, within which the upper ward was separated in the western, highest part of the hill.
+From the east, the upper ward was protected by an economic outer bailey, and the entire complex was surrounded by an irrigated moat, over which a drawbridge was placed from the west.
+What was characteristic was the connection of the upper ward with the eastern bailey, which was not separated by any ditch.
+The location of the outer bailey was also unusual in the rear part of the complex, and not in the front part.

-The upper ward was protected by a massive cylindrical tower located in the southern part of the courtyard.
-There were also the most important rooms of the stronghold attached to the inner faces of the defensive walls: the vogt’s chambers, a chapel and perhaps a refectory in the eastern wing.
-In addition, the castle was equipped with two more towers: the eastern one, built on a quadrilateral plan, and cylindrical one from the west, both of which secured entrance gates.
-These fortifications were not built right away, but were the result of successive reconstructions and modernizations.
+The upper ward was about 60 meters long and about 30-35 meters wide.
+It was protected by a massive cylindrical tower, located in the southern part of the courtyard, free-standing or located close to the wall curtain.
+Perhaps it served as a bergfried.
+In the courtyard there were also the most important rooms attached to the inner walls of the defensive walls: the vogt’s chambers, a chapel and perhaps a refectory in the eastern wing.
+In addition, the castle was equipped with two more towers: the eastern one, built on a quadrilateral plan, protruding towards the outer bailey, and a cylindrical one from the west, both of which protected the gates.

 Current state